-Penn State Great Valley graduate students are eligible for Direct Unsubsidized and Graduate Plus loans when they:
+Penn State Great Valley graduate students are eligible for federal Direct Unsubsidized and Graduate PLUS loans when they:

 - Comply with Penn State's Satisfactory Academic Progress standard.